Continuous-variable gate teleportation and bosonic-code error correction: Macronode-based CV Cluster States

 Each quadrature has an associated set of eigenstates, $\qket{s}$ and $\pket{t}$, satisfying $\op{q} \qket{s} = s \qket{s}$ and $\op{p} \pket{t} = t \pket{t}$.
-Information in a one-dimensional macronode-based CV cluster state is encoded in the distributed symmetric ($+$) and antisymmetric ($-$) subspace of the two local modes in a single macronode, arising from a change in the tensor-product structure due to the beamsplitter transformation coupling the two modes prior to the final measurements~\cite{Alexander2014}.
-The balanced beamsplitter convention we use here,\blk
+Information in a one-dimensional macronode-based CV cluster state is encoded in the distributed symmetric ($+$) and antisymmetric ($-$) subspace of the two local modes in a single macronode, arising from a change in the tensor-product structure due to the beam splitter transformation coupling the two modes prior to the final measurements~\cite{Alexander2014}.
+The balanced beam splitter convention we use here,

 generates the distributed quadrature operators at each macronode: